 Living through historical moments is not always an enviable position to be in.
 We have seen dramatic and chilling events take place throughout 2020 that will have lasting effects on the American people and culture.
-The seditious behavior perpetrated by Trump supporters on Wednesday, January 6th, is no exception.
-The Women of Archaeology are appalled...
+The seditious behavior perpetrated by Trump supporters during the January 6th capitol attack, is no exception.
+The Women of Archaeology...
 Continue Reading →

 In this episode, we dive into the incoming Biden/Harris Administration, and what it means for cultural heritage and archaeology.
 There are many factors to consider, especially with the extensive impact of Trump's last four years.
 We touch on many topics, but we take a special focus on native relations and public land management in today's...
 Continue Reading →

 On this episode, Emily Long and Chelsi Slotten host Laiken Jordahl from the Center for Biological Diversity.
 Laiken has been witness to much of the ongoing conflict and impacts created with the construction of Trump's promised Border Wall along the US-Mexico border.
 We discuss the ongoing destruction of important cultural and ecological sites along the border wall construction zone.